Features Videos Help About Updates

 When you create a new Tailwind project, some settings start with specific values regardless of what your Defaults For New Projects are.
 This is because Tailwind needs these settings to work best.

 For example: the project will be set to use a Build Folder and output paths for all files will be set accordingly.
-Some tools such as PurgeCSS will be set to run only in the Production build environment, the build environment itself will default to Development, etc.
+Some tools such as Autoprefixer will be automatically disabled because Tailwind handles prefixing for you.

 Made in San Diego, CA